AndyWright360/Milestone-Project-1/README.md

 - A call-to-action booking button is present on each page to catch the user's eye.
 - The colour scheme of the call-to-action button was altered for better visibility on the Booking page.
 - The website contact details are listed on each page for ease of use.
+- A hamburger icon was included using BootStrap for mobile devices.
+- The animation was included to give the userresponsive feedback.

 #### **Footer**